ericbulloch/kwmd/tools/john.md

 - Use the password when importing the .asc file.
 - Decrypt the .pgp file to get the credentials.

+As an example, I have 2 files named mine.asc and credentials.pgp.
+Here are the commands to get the credentials:

+For the first step, I would run:

+`g2g2john mine.asc > hash.txt`

+The hash.txt file has a hash that john can now understand.
+I run the following command so john can crack the password:

+`john --wordlist=/usr/share/wordlists/rockyou.txt hash.txt`

 ### MD5

 Every now and then I will find a hash that [CrackStation](https://crackstation.net/) doesn't have a solution for.
 I can use john to try to crack the hash.
 John has a built in word list but I can also supply my own.
 In the following example I have an md5 hash that is stored in a file called hash.txt in the current directory.
 I also know for sure that this is an md5 hash.
 This is the command to have john try to crack the hash: